 Our Sites may contain publicly accessible blogs and community forums (including the Community Features).
 Be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your information from our blog or community forum, contact us via email@example.com.
 In some cases, we may not be able to remove your information; if that happens, we will let you know why.

 Links to Other Websites.
 Our Services include links to other websites with privacy practices that may differ from ours.
 Any information you submit to a website not belonging to CIPO Cloud Software is governed by that site’s privacy statements, not this one.
-We encourage you to carefully read the privacy statement of any website you visit.
+We encourage you to carefully read the privacy statement of any website you visit, and we will not be responsible for the content or any other aspect of such third party websites.

 12. Children’s Personal Data

-The Services are not directed toward children and we do not encourage children to participate in providing us with any personally identifiable information.
+The Services are not directed toward children and you are responsible for refraining from providing us with any personally identifiable information relating to children under the age of 13.
 We do not knowingly collect any personal data from children under the age of 13.
-We encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce this Policy by instructing their children never to provide personal data through the Services.
-If you have reason to believe that a child under the age of 13, without a parent or guardian’s consent has provided personal data to us through the Services, please contact us at email@example.com, and we will use commercially reasonable efforts to delete that information.
+Parents and legal guardians must monitor their children’s Internet usage and help enforce this Policy by instructing their children never to provide personal data through the Services.
+If you have reason to believe that a child under the age of 13, without a parent or guardian’s consent, has provided personal data to us through the Services, please contact us at firstname.lastname@example.org, and we will use commercially reasonable efforts to delete that information.

 13. International Transfers and CIPO Cloud Software Privacy Shield Notice